Backyard Birds - a Mix & Match Applique Quilt Pattern

 I designed this quilt to be easy enough for beginners, and a fun and relaxing project for more experienced stitchers.
 The chart listing all the birds and their templates also includes a difficulty rating for each bird, so you can start with the easy ones and work your way up to those with more complex patterning.
 If you can use your sewing machine, you have the skills you need to make this beautiful bird quilt.

 I used appliqué with fusible adhesive and Quilt As You Go to make a super easy quilt - almost all done on the machine.
 The pattern also includes links to videos teaching needle turn appliqué and machine appliqué with freezer paper, in case you prefer those methods.

 Have fun with it!

-- 4 yards for backing (or 2 yards Cuddle Fleece)
+- 4 yards fabric for the quilt back (or 2 yards Cuddle Fleece)

-- 5 yards for backing (or 4 yards Cuddle Fleece)
+- 5 yards fabric for the quilt back (or 4 yards Cuddle Fleece)

 - batting (I love Warm & Natural cotton batting)

 - freezer paper (for machine applique technique) – either a roll from the grocery store, or this printable freezer paper

 - fusible adhesive (I use Heat & Bond Lite for all my quilts.)
 You can plan on one pack of printable sheets being enough for about ten birds.

 This pattern is not available for commercial resale.
 That means you may not copy and sell or digitally distribute the pattern or any variation of the pattern.